Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 |Applicant and spouse plus two children||AU$65,000|

 You must provide a list of all your financial assets in Australian dollars.
 You must provide evidence of those assets.
-For example, certified copies of bank statements, share certificates, property valuations and jewellery evaluations.
+For example, clear colour copies of bank statements, share certificates, property valuations and jewellery evaluations.